 Mason locates his works between a circuit board and a maze.
 But its the geometric patterns of entoptic phenomena, the objects of consciousness itself, that are under scrutiny, rather than the world outside.

 Richard Mason obtained a National Diploma in Graphic Design at the Witwatersrand University in 1994, and a BA in Fine Art at the Michaelis School of Fine Art in 2002.
-The artist currently works from his studio in Cape Town.
+The artist currently works from his studio in the Eastern Cape.

 2010 Carbonage Light, AVA, Cape Town